eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 + skill set:
 	- Experience in MLIR or similar multi-level optimizing compilers.
 	- Experience with hardware specific optimizations such as SIMD, parallel architectures or other specialized accelerators.
 + skill set:
+	- Deep Learning Compiler Engineer
+	- Habana Labs is a young and innovative company focused on developing purpose-built AI processors, disruptive solutions that will shape the future of AI and Deep Learning computing.
+Habana was founded in 2016 by successful entrepreneurs, launched its first AI Inference processor in 2018, its Training processor in 2019 and was acquired by Intel in December 2019.
+The company now operates as an autonomous subsidiary of Intel.
+Our vision to take AI processing from its current limits to the peak of its potential continues.
+We see challenges as opportunities, laser focus on execution and are determined to fulfill our vision to improve the quality of life, work and leisure with our AI solutions.
+We are looking for exceptionally smart people who believe that AI will change the world and would like to join us on our exciting journey!
+	- We are looking for a hands-on compiler engineer to join the R&D Engineering team, with in-depth knowledge in one or more of programming languages, compilers and hardware architecture.
+Knowledge of ML/DL frameworks and machine learning would be an added bonus but is not required.
+	- Roles and Responsibilities:
+		* Explore solutions to challenging customer requirements through state-of-the-art compilation techniques
+		* Put together, discuss and advocate design proposals for innovative ideas
+		* Rapid prototyping and data-driven exploration of new ideas
+		* Design and implement next-gen features in our compiler and runtime software stack
+		* Tackle large scale optimization problems across novel architectures
+		* Collaborate with peers in SW, Architecture and HW teams
+	- BS with 6+ years of experience or MS with 4+ years of experience in Computer Science, Computer Engineering or similar field
+	- 6 + years of experience C++ experience and software design skills
+	- 3+ years of compiler engineering experience with one or more of
+	- 2+ years of  experience building compilers using LLVM or equivalent
+	- 2+ years of  Experience building/designing programming models and languages
+	- 2+ years of  experience with loop optimizations (vectorization, unrolling, fusion, parallelization etc.)
++ skill set:
 	- We are looking for an experienced AI/ML compiler engineer, passionate about optimization, compiler technology and parallel compute.
 The candidate should demonstrate a track record in developing compiler technology in MLIR, LLVM, TVM or similar frameworks to achieve optimizations of algorithms in domains such as AI, deep learning, and high performance computing.
 	- Develop MLIR and LLVM based compiler technology for the SiFive Intelligence platforms.